 Solvent: methylbenzene is commonly used as a solvent.
-This solvent is used in industries such as paint, leather, printing, glue and many other chemical industries.
+This solvent is used in industries such as paint, leather, printing, glue, and many other chemical industries.

 Foam: One of the main uses of this product is the production of dinitrotoluene that is used in toluene diisocyanate production.

 Niche applications: In laboratory applications, toluene is also used as a solvent.
 Especially as a solvent for nano-structure carbons.
-Also from this combination to order break open red blood cells in order to extract hemoglobin in biochemistry experiments.
+Also from this combination order breaks open red blood cells in order to extract hemoglobin in biochemistry experiments.
 Sometimes, due to its good thermal transfer properties in the laboratory, toluene uses it as a coolant.